2021 Sammies People’s Choice Award winners interviewed by CNN’s Kate Bolduan

 Both winners expressed gratitude for having the opportunity to make a positive change in the world.
 Reflecting on her 30 years of public service, Hinojosa said, “Every day I know that what I do is important.”

 Choy believes that the team’s work has produced “reverberating effects that have occurred globally” and said that the opportunity to make a public impact drives his work.
 “It’s exciting to be the people’s choice,” he said, “but I think what’s [also] exciting is to be a part of the actions that are occurring and to make those big differences.”

 Bolduan congratulated the two public servants and the team for their work and thanked the over 2 million federal employees who contribute so much to our country every day.

 You can learn more about Hinojosa and Choy’s work—and the stories of the other 28 Sammies finalists—at servicetoamericamedals.org.
 The Partnership will announce the winners of this year’s Service to America Medals in October.

-Greg Arcuri is an intern on the Partnership’s Communications team.
+Greg Arcuri is a former intern on the Partnership’s Communications team.